 If you are willing to move to London with MyCheapRemovals, first you need to estimate the volume of your load.
 We offer numerous volume options to choose from if you look for cheap home removal.
-Our options include small ‘part load’ removals, such as 5 cubic metres and 10 cubic metres, as well as big removals, such as 15 cubic metres and 30 cubic metres, for those who are moving house.
+Our options include small ‘part load’ removals, such as 5 cubic metres and 10 cubic metres, as well as big removals, such as 15 cubic metres, 20 cubic meters and 30 cubic metres, for those who are moving house.

 Please bear in mind, that there are certain weight limits within each volume option.
 Consequently, while choosing one of the options we offer, you need to consider the total weight of your load.
 The standard volume options and the accompanying weight limits look as follows:

 - 5 cubic metres – up to 300 kg or 660 pounds – small, part-load removal,

 - 10 cubic metres – up to 600 kg or 1320 pounds – small, part-load removal,